prrvchr/vCardOOo/README.md

 ## Use:

-In LibreOffice / OpenOffice go to File -> Wizards -> Address Data Source...:
+In LibreOffice / OpenOffice go to: **File -> Wizards -> Address Data Source...**

 ![vCardOOo screenshot 1][26]

+The **Address Book Datasource Wizard** open.

-In step: 1.
-Address Book Type:
+In step: **1.Address Book Type**:
-- select: Other external data source
+- Select: **Other external data source**.
-- click on: Next(Button)
+- Click button: **Next**.

 ![vCardOOo screenshot 2][27]

-In step: 2.
-Connection Settings:
+In step: **2.Connection Settings**:
-- click on: Settings(Button)
+- Click button: **Settings**.

 ![vCardOOo screenshot 3][28]

+A new wizard opens. **Data source properties**.

+In step: **1.Advanced Properties**.
 In Database type list:
-- select: vCard Contacts
+- Select: **vCard Contacts**.
-- click on: Next(Button)
+- click button: **Next**.

 ![vCardOOo screenshot 4][29]

+In step: **2.Connection Settings**.
-In General: Datasource Url:
+In General: Enter the DBMS/driver-specific connection string here.
-- put the url of your Nextcloud instance (ie: nuage.distrilab.fr).
+- Put the url of your Nextcloud instance (ie: nuage.distrilab.fr).

-In General: User:
+In User Authentication: User name:
-- put your username.
+- Put your username.

-In General: Password:
-- put your password.
+- Check the box: Password required

 Then:
-- click on: Test connection (button)
+- Click button: **Test connection**.

 ![vCardOOo screenshot 5][30]

+In Authentication required: Password:
+- Put your password.

 ![vCardOOo screenshot 6][31]

+Normally you should see: Connection Test: The connection was established successfully.

 ![vCardOOo screenshot 7][32]

+If the connection has been established, you can complete this wizard with the **Finish** button.

 ![vCardOOo screenshot 8][33]

+In step: **3.Table Selection**.
+If your data source has multiple tables, you will be asked to select the primary table.
+In this case select the table: **All my contacts**.
+If necessary and before any connection it is possible to rename the main table name in: **Tools -> Options -> Internet -> vCardOOo -> Main table name**.

+In step: **4.Field Assignment**.
+If necessary it is possible to rename the names of the columns of the data source using the button: **Field Assignment**.
+Please continue this wizard with the button: **Next**.

 ![vCardOOo screenshot 9][34]

+In step: **5.Data Source Title**.

+You must create an odb file.
+To do this you must:
+- **Uncheck the box**: Embed this address book definition in the current document.
+- Named the odb file in the field: **Location**.

+This odb file must also be made accessible.
+To do this you must:
+- **Check the box**: Make this address book available to all modules in LibreOffice
+- Named the address book in the field: **Address book name**.

 ![vCardOOo screenshot 10][35]

-![vCardOOo screenshot 11][36]

 Have fun...